nongojames1/Onine-Movie-Management-System/README.md

 # Online-Movie-Management-System
-The first version is base the MySql on Betaweb a remote server provided by University of Rochester. \n All the `.sql` files are default to use on Betawen
+The first version is base the MySql on Betaweb a remote server provided by University of Rochester.

+All the `.sql` files are default to use on Betawen
 # Betaweb
 This Project is base on Betaweb provided by University of Rochester, more information can be found: